-Petra is the astonishing, mesmerising rose-red city.
-Once the stronghold of the Nabataeans, industrious Arab people who settled in southern Jordan more than 2000 years ago.
-Admired then for its refined culture, massive architecture and ingenious complex of dams and water channels, Petra is now a UNESCO world heritage site that enchants visitors from all corners of the globe.
-Much of it’s appeal comes from its spectacular setting deep inside a narrow desert gorge.
+Much of Petra’s appeal comes from its spectacular setting deep inside a narrow desert gorge.
 The site is accessed by walking through a kilometre long chasm (or siq), the walls of which soar 200 meters upwards.
 Petra’s most famous monument, the Treasury, appears dramatically at the end of the siq.
 The towering facade of the Treasury is only one of myriad archaeological wonders to be explored.

-Various walks and climbs reveal literally hundreds of buildings, tombs, baths, funerary halls, temples, arched gateways, colonnaded streets as well as a 3000 seat open air amphitheatre, a gigantic first century Monastery and a modern archaeological museum, all of which can be explored at leisure.
+Various walks and climbs reveal literally hundreds of buildings, tombs, baths, funerary halls, temples, arched gateways, colonnaded streets as well as a 3000 seat open air amphitheatre, a gigantic first century Nabatean Temple (the Monastery) and a modern archaeological museum, all of which can be explored at leisure.
 A modest shrine commemorating the death of Aaron, brother of Moses, was built in the 13th century high atop mount Aaron in the Sharah range.
-The city is located at a driving distance of about three hours south of Amman.